Connection times in large ad-hoc mobile networks: Introduction and main results

 From the practical point of view, a very large value of the connection time is highly desirable.
 This can be guaranteed by a large value of the communication radius $2R$.
 However, one also would like to have rules at hand that tell how large this radius must be picked in order that the connection time exceeds a certain threshold.
 Some general answer to this question is given in Section~\ref{sec-discussion}.
 We explain there that, under natural conditions, the main effect that may damage the connection are time lags that any of the two sample participants spend close to the boundary of the domain $D$, while, in the interior of $D$, the local connection quality of the system super-exponentially fast tends to the optimum for $R\to\infty$, depending on the local user density only.

-Furthermore, another important question is about the long-time behaviour of the connection time.
-More precisely, we identify the limiting fraction of the connection time by means of an ergodic theorem and estimate the probability of the unwanted event that the connection time covers only a subnormal portion of the time interval.
-This is an event of a downward {\it large deviation}, and we will show that its probability decays exponentially fast as $T\to\infty$, and we quantify an upper bound of the decay rate.
-For this question, we restrict to the RWP and derive some recurrence properties that may be useful also for further investigations; see Section~\ref{sec-RWPResults}.
+Furthermore, another important question that we address is about the long-time behaviour of the connection time.
+More precisely, we identify the limiting fraction of the connection time by means of an ergodic theorem and estimate the probability of the unwanted event that the connection time covers only an untypically low portion of the time interval.
+This is an event of a downward \textit{large deviation}, and we will show that its probability decays exponentially fast as $T\to \infty$, and we quantify an upper bound of the decay rate.
+For this question, we restrict to the RWP and derive some recurrence properties that may be useful also for further investigations; see Section~\ref {sec-RWPResults}.

+The model that we consider is sometimes called a dynamic geometric random graph.
+Such models were analysed in a series of papers by Peres and co-workers; see \cite{Peres13}, for example.
+However, in contrast to our setting, they do not consider the thermodynamic limit, study different questions related to the large-time limit, and take Brownian motion or random walks as the underlying movement scheme.
+Our purpose is to study a more realistic model for the random movement of people.